jessiewestlake/AnduinOS/README.md

 ![Screenshot](./screenshot.png)

-AnduinOS works based on donations from users.
+AnduinOS is funded by user donations.
 We are grateful for your support.

 <span class="paypal"><a href="https://www.paypal.com/paypalme/anduinxue2017" title="Donate to this project using Paypal"><img src="https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png" alt="PayPal donate button" /></a></span>